falkTX/audio-bridge/README.md

 This project allows to bridge audio from a running [JACK](https://jackaudio.org/) instance into ALSA and vice-versa.
 It is similar to other projects such as `alsa_in/out` and `zita-a2j/j2a`, but those lacked the exact combination of factors needed to get some hardware running without big pauses or resyncs so this project was made.

-It provides a regular JACK command-line tool, an internal JACK client and an LV2 plugin.
+Audio-Bridge provides a regular JACK command-line tool, an internal JACK client and an LV2 plugin.
 Due to it targetting ALSA it will only run on Linux or systems where ALSA emulation is in place.

-## Progress

-A few things already work, while others are still in progress.

-- [x] Audio card discovery
-- [x] Capture and playback of 16/24/32-bit audio
-- [x] Dynamic resampling for clock sync (WIP final tweaks)
-- [x] JACK client for capture and playback
-- [x] LV2 plugin for capture and playback (WIP stereo only)
-- [ ] Parse command-line input on JACK CLI tool
-- [ ] Parse parameter input on internal JACK client
-- [ ] Create barebones LV2 UI
-- [ ] Report available devices to LV2 UI
-- [x] Dynamically switch devices in LV2 plugin
-- [ ] Save and restore state in LV2 plugin
-- [x] SIMD (SSE+NEON) optimized resampler

 ## Usage

-For now the tool simply will try to connect to the last available soundcard in playback mode.
+Audio-Bridge will simply try to connect to the last available soundcard in playback mode.
-A 1st optional argument can be given for choosing the soundcard, a 2nd one as "capture" for switching to capture mode.
+For the JACK CLI variant a 1st optional argument can be given for choosing the soundcard, a 2nd one as "capture" for switching to capture mode.

 Quickly building and running can be done like so: